cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * More responsibility for the filesystem image and execution environment, including security patches and distribution optimizations.

-* More responsibility for managing load balancing and scaling behavior.
+* More responsibility for managing load balancing and scaling behaviour.

-* Typically more responsibility for capacity management.
+* Typically, more responsibility for capacity management.

-* Typically longer startup times, today.
+* Typically, longer start-up times, today.

-* Typically less opinionated about application structure, so there are fewer guide rails.
+* Typically, less opinionated about application structure, so there are fewer guide rails.

-* Typically more responsibility for build and deployment mechanisms.
+* Typically, more responsibility for build and deployment mechanisms.

-* Typically more responsibility for integration of monitoring, logging, and other common services.
+* Typically, more responsibility for integration of monitoring, logging, and other common services.

 ## Platform-as-a-Service